Craig Johnston

-Craig Peter Johnston (born 25 June 1960) is a South African-born Australian former professional football player.
+Craig Peter Johnston (born 25 June 1960) is a South African-born Australian former professional soccer player.
 He played as a midfielder in the English Football League between 1977 and 1988, for Middlesbrough and Liverpool.
 Nicknamed "Skippy", Johnston was a crowd favourite at Anfield, making 271 Liverpool appearances and scoring 40 goals.
 He was a key member of the 1986 "double" winning team.
 He also co-wrote the team's 1988 cup final song "Anfield Rap".
 Johnston's career ended prematurely when aged 27, he retired from football to take care of his ill sister.

-Johnston designed and created the prototype for one of the worlds largest selling football boots of all time, the Adidas Predator, worn by many footballers and rugby players.
+Johnston designed and created the prototype for one of the world's largest selling football boots of all time, the Adidas Predator, worn by many footballers and rugby players.

 Childhood

 Johnston was born in Johannesburg, South Africa to Australian parents of Scottish descent; he returned home to Australia with his family as a small child.
 At the age of six, Johnston contracted osteomyelitis and came close to losing his leg and would have done if not for the expertise of an American specialist who was touring and lecturing in Australia at the time.

 He began his career at Lake Macquarie City in Newcastle, New South Wales.
 Encouraged by his father Colin, who had trialled at Preston North End and Dundee United, aged 15, he wrote to several English clubs, with Middlesbrough replying.
 His parents sold their house to pay for the flight to England.